OpenLeverageDev/ole-v2-contracts/README.md

 - **Expiration Time**: The contract includes an expiration time (as set during deployment) to prevent swaps after the specified date.

 - **Events**: The contract emits a `Swapped` event when a user successfully swaps their tokens, providing transparency and traceability.

+### RewardVault Contract

+The `RewardVault` contract  is a versatile infrastructure that allows users and projects to supply rewards in the form of tokens to incentivize trading, lending, and borrowing activities.
+Users can claim these rewards, and the contract supports multiple tokens and campaigns in a single transaction.

+- **Adding Tranches**: Users or projects can create reward tranches by supplying tokens.
+Tranches are defined by start and end times, the total amount of tokens to be distributed is specified when adding a tranche.

+- **Updating Tranches**: The provider of a tranche can update its start and end times, as well as add more tokens before the distribution begins.

+- **Recycling Rewards**: Tranche providers can recycle undistributed and unclaimed rewards.
+If rewards expire and are unclaimed, they can be recycled.

+- **Claiming Rewards**: Users can claim their rewards from tranches using Merkle tree proofs, ensuring that they received their entitled share of rewards.

+### RewardDistributor Contract

+The `RewardDistributor` contract is a part of the OpenLeverage protocol.
+It is responsible for distributing rewards to users for each epoch of Ole reward issuance.
+Users can vest their rewards, withdraw them, or convert them into XOLE tokens.
+The contract also enforces vesting time, exit penalties, and supports advanced features such as early reward conversion.

+- **Vests**: Users can vest their rewards for a specific epoch.
+This is done using the `vest` or `vests` function, where they specify the epoch, balance, and provide a valid Merkle proof.

+- **Withdraw Rewards**: Users can withdraw their vested rewards using the `withdrawReward` or `withdrawRewards` function.
+They can also choose to exit early with a penalty.

+- **Convert to XOLE**: Users can convert their rewards into XOLE tokens using the `convertToXOLE` or `convertToXOLEs` function, provided they meet certain conditions.

 ## Getting Started